 - Reinforces global citizenship and responsible travel practices

-- Supports IB CAS, ATL, and social-emotional learning (SEL) frameworks
+- Supports IB CAS, ATL, ESD, and social-emotional learning (SEL) frameworks

 - Fosters student agency through project-based learning (PBL) and collaboration